BiffoQ/nmrlineshapeanalyser/docs/index.md

-# nmrlineshapeanalyser: ss-NMR peak shape deconvolution and line shape analysis
+# ``nmrlineshapeanalyser``: ss-NMR peak shape deconvolution and line shape analysis made easy

-nmrlineshapeanalyser is an open-source Python package designed to make peak deconvolution or line shape analysis easier.
+``nmrlineshapeanalyser`` is an open-source Python package designed to make peak deconvolution or line shape analysis in 1D NMR spectrum easier.

 This package is for now only compatible with Bruker's NMR data.

+# Why ``nmrlineshapeanalyser``?
+  - it offers an easy and fast processing of either lineshape spectral analysis or peak deconvolution
+  - it requires the path to processed Bruker's data ``data\single_peak\10\pdata\1``
+  - for the optimisation, you only need to input the peak position(s) -- it does the rest
+  - it gives you the freedom to decide if you want to either optimise or fix the peak peak position(s) while other peak parameters are refined
+  - it provides you a detailed analysis of the optimised Pseudo-Voigt parameters that describe your peak(s) -- saved in a txt file
+  - for peak deconvolution, it calculates the percentage of each peaks
+  - it saves fit and data in a CSV file in case you decide to visualise in your preferred software
+  - it saves your fit as a publication-quality png file

 # Key Features